Visiting 4th Year Students

 This course is preceptor-based outpatient, inpatient, emergency and operative orthopaedic care.
 Students will work with the faculty in the Spine Service which specializes in adult reconstructive spine surgery, with a goal to maintain the highest standards of care in the evaluation and management of all patients with spinal disorders.
 This goal applies to education and research activities of the Spine Service in addition to providing state-of-the-art direct patient care.
 You will have an opportunity to participate in each aspect of this mission.

-Enrollment: 1 student per 4 week rotation
+Availability: 1 student per 4-week rotation

-ORTHP 685 -Adult Reconstruction Total Joint Service at Northwest Hospital
+ORTHP 685 -Adult Reconstruction Total Joint Clerkship

 Offered AWSpS – 4 Weeks